-- Eligible for personal interview: - Group of variables: P- variables; - Age concept: Age at the end of income reference period; - Age group: All members aged 16 and over / selected respondent (where applies). - Tracing rules: - Main question: Who is followed in the longitudinal survey? - Age concept: Age at the end of income reference period; - Age group: All members aged 16 and over belonging to an interviewed household at the time of selection of the initial sample for a panel, i.e.
+- Eligible for personal interview: - Group of variables: P- variables;

+Age group: All members aged 16 and over / selected respondent (where applies).

+- · Tracing rules: - Main question: Who is followed in the longitudinal survey?

+Age group: All members aged 16 and over belonging to an interviewed household at the time of selection of the initial sample for a panel, i.e.